IsusRamzy/UseLinuxBTW/README.md

 See: <a href="https://github.com/torvalds/linux">Linux Kernel Source</a>, <a href="https://en.wikipedia.org/wiki/Linux">Linux Wikipedia</a>

 ## Idea of `UseLinuxBTW`
-People who use Arch Linux (the hardest linux distro) often say 'I use Arch BTW'.
+People who use Arch Linux (one of the hardest linux distro) often say 'I use Arch BTW'.
 Someone created a project called 'I Use Arch BTW' based on brainfrick programming language, that uses `i`, `use`, `arch`, `linux`, `btw`, `by`, `the`, `way`, and `gentoo`.
 You can use this language to create any program!